aChrisYouKnow/Sats-Worthy-Songs/Tutorials/Podcast-Guru.md

-# How to listen to Sats Worhy Songs with Podcast Guru
+# How to listen to Sats Worthy Songs with Podcast Guru

 1. Download Podcaast Guru for either iOS or Android here: https://podcastguru.io